GoogleChrome/developer.chrome.com/site/en/blog/blinkng/index.md

 There are many examples of this, including:

-_Style_ would generate ComputedStyle based on stylesheets; but ComputedStyle was not immutable; in some cases it would be modified by later pipeline stages.
+_Style_ would generate `ComputedStyle` based on stylesheets; but `ComputedStyle` was not immutable; in some cases it would be modified by later pipeline stages.

 _Style_ would generate a tree of `LayoutObject`, and then _layout_ would annotate those objects with size and positioning information.
 In some cases, _layout_ would even modify the tree structure.
 There was no clear separation between the inputs and outputs of _layout_.

 _Style_ would generate accessory data structures that determined the course of _compositing_, and those data structures were modified in place by every phase after _style_.

-At a lower level, rendering data types largely consists of specialized trees (for example, the DOM tree, style tree, layout tree, paint property tree); and rendering updates are implemented as recursive tree walks.
+At a lower level, rendering data types largely consists of specialized trees (for example, the DOM tree, style tree, layout tree, paint property tree); and rendering phases are implemented as recursive tree walks.
 Ideally, a tree walk should be _contained_: when processing a given tree node, we should not access any information outside of the subtree rooted at that node.
 That was never true pre-RenderingNG; tree walks frequently accessed information from the ancestors of the node being processed.
 This made the system very fragile and error-prone.
 It was also impossible to begin a tree walk from anywhere but the root of the tree.

 Finally, there were many on-ramps into the rendering pipeline sprinkled throughout the code: forced layouts triggered by JavaScript, partial updates triggered during document load, forced updates to prepare for event targeting, scheduled updates requested by the display system, and specialized APIs exposed only to test code, to name a few.
 There were even a few _recursive_ and _reentrant_ paths into the rendering pipeline (that is jumping to the beginning of one stage from the middle of another).
 Each of these on-ramps had their own idiosyncratic behavior, and in some cases the output of rendering would depend on the manner in which the rendering update was triggered.